 Making Our Magic Pumpkin

-Then Middle Brother slowly poured some hot water on the outside edge of the pumpkin.
+Then we slowly poured some hot water on the outside edge of the pumpkin.
 We needed just enough to cover the bottom of the plate.

-Then came the fun!
+That’s when the REAL fun began!
 We sat back and watched the water work its magic.

 The Science Behind It